 162A.
-The Quantum Description of Electronic Materials (4) STAFF
+The Quantum Description of Electronic

-Prerequisites: ECE 130A-B and 134 with a minimum grade of C- in all; open to EE and materials majors only.
+Prerequisites: ECE 130A-B and 134 with a minimum grade of C- in all; open to EE and materials majors

 Same course as Materials 162A.
-Lecture, 4 hours.
+Lecture, 4

 Electrons as particles and waves, Schrodinger's equation and illustrative solutions.
 Tunnelling.
 Atomic structure, the exclusion principle and the periodic table.
 Bonds.
 Free electrons in metals, periodic potentials and energy bands.